-In Ohio, parents interested in educating their children at home may do so by notifying their local school district superintendents and meeting the requirements of Ohio law to home school.
+In Ohio, parents interested in educating their children at home may do so by notifying their local school district superintendent and meeting the requirements of Ohio law to home school.
 If requirements are met, the district superintendent releases the student from required compulsory school attendance.
-This excuses the student and family from school attendance requirements in state law.
+This exempts the student(s) from school attendance requirements in state law.

 October 3, 2023